D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You deploy an Azure Web App named `wapp1` to the West US region.
-The app strams videos to user located globally.
+The app streams videos to user located globally.
 Users in North US can stram video content without interruption.
 User in Europe, Africa and Asia complain of buffering problems and inconsistent playback quality.